-One of our other important tasks is environmental education at schools in the surrounding communities and in the small farmer communities to promote environmental consciousness for the forest.
-Our public relations is utilized to attempt to attain acceptance and awareness for the sanctuary among the population and government institutions.
+Another important aspect of our work is environmental education at schools in the small surrounding farming communities to promote environmental awareness and conscientiousness.
+Our public relations work is focused on attempting to attain acceptance and awareness for the San Rafael reserve among the local population and government institutions.

 Pro Cosara is one of five non-governmental organizations in Paraguay that make up the San Rafael Conservation Alliance.
 Together, with Guyra’s technical assistance, which includes satellite image interpretation used for better monitoring and control, the legal expertise of IDEA, and the private land management strategies of NATURAL Land Trust, the alliance looks for resources to purchase property within the reserve.

-Since its inception in 1997, Pro Cosara has received technical and economic support from international environmental organizations including the WWF, The Nature Conservancy, and AVINA.
-Their assistance helps make Pro Cosara's work possible.
+Since its inception, Pro Cosara has received technical and economic support from international environmental organizations including the WWF, The Nature Conservancy, and AVINA.
+Their assistance helps make our work possible.